Last Updated on April 25, 2023

 - Endocrine Pancreatic Insufficiency (EPI)

-The Belgian Malinois German Shepherd mix has an average lifespan of 10-14 years.
+The Belgian Malinois German Shepherd mix has an average lifespan of 10 to 14 years.
 However, they typically die from health complications rather than natural causes.

 How much is a German Malinois puppy?